luben/zstd-jni/README.md

 Zstd-jni is usable in Android applications by importing the sources in Android Studio.
 I guess using git submodules will also work.

-Android archive (*zstd-jni.aar*) is also published on maven central.
+Android archive (*zstd-jni.aar*) is also published on maven central that support Android 5.0 and above.
 You will need to add the repository in your build.gradle, e.g.:

     allprojects {
         repositories {